The Big 5 Life-Threatening Rhythms Nurses Must Know

 What it is:

 This is total electrical chaos.
-The ventricles quiver instead of contracting.
-No blood is pumped — the patient is clinically dead without fast action.
+The ventricles quiver instead of contracting, so no blood is pumped.
+Rapid action is essential — the patient is clinically dead without intervention.

 3️⃣ Asystole